Schwartz Performing Arts Fund

 Spring 2026

-This project is made possible in part by the University of Rochester’s Schwartz Performing Arts Fund of the Institute for Performing Arts and the Center for Community Engagement.
-If you and your school are interested in being a part of this study, please contact Sara Bickweat Penner or Lindsay Warren Baker for more information at sara.penner@rochester.edu.
+This project was made possible in part by the University of Rochester’s Schwartz Performing Arts Fund of the Institute for Performing Arts and the Center for Community Engagement.
+If you and your school are interested in being a part of this study in future, please contact Sara Bickweat Penner or Lindsay Warren Baker for more information at sara.penner@rochester.edu.

 Dance On Film